mdx-editor/editor/docs/basic-formatting.md

 # Basic Formatting

-In its bare form, MDXEditor supports only the most basic formatting - **bold**, \_italic, underline, and `inline code``.
+In its bare form, MDXEditor supports only the most basic formatting - **bold**, _italic_, <u>underline</u>, and `inline code`.
 It's enough to write a simple text, but not much more.
 Several plugins allow the users to create a document structure and apply semantic formatting.

 ## Headings